Images Depict Mature Plants

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting; attracts pollinators, deer resistant|

-Before you buy a Nepeta Walker Low Catmint Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.
+Before you buy a Calamintha nepeta Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.

 After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Calamintha nepeta ssp. nepeta a good deep watering.
 Go slow, much of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every new plant in a mass planting of 1 gallon calaminthas.
 Check the plant daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks.

 We recommend feeding your Calamintha nepeta in the very early spring and again in mid summer after all new growth has hardened off and it begins to set flower buds.
 Espoma Flower-tone will give the plant a boost of nitrogen that will be needed for healthy foliage.